-- f.
-Click Next - 8.
-Complete Publishing Properties panel - a.
-A Business Integration Module has not yet been created, select the New... button and enter in the name JDBCTestOutboundUserDefinedSQL for the Module Name. - b.
+- \\ h.
+Click Next - \\\\ 11.
+Complete Publishing Properties panel - \\ a.
+A Business Integration Module has not yet been created.
+You can define the module here also. - Select the New button Select the radio button "Create a module project" from new Integration Project pop up window. - 2) Enter in the name JDBCTestOutboundUserDefinedSQL for the Module Name - 3) Accept the defaults and click Finish - \\ b.
 Leave the default JDBCOutboundInterface for the Name value.

-9. Verify the result as given below
+- \\ c.
+Click Finish - \\\\ 12.
+Verify the result as given below

-- a.
-Save your work by selecting File -> Save from the top menu, or using the shortcut key sequence Ctrl + S. Close the file. - 10.
-Release the connection to the Derby database by using Switch Workspace a.
-From the top menu bar, select File > Switch Workspace and select the same workspace from which you have been working.
+\\ a.
+Save your work by selecting File -> Save from the top menu, or using the shortcut key sequence Ctrl + S. Close the file.

+13. Release the connection to the Derby database by using Switch Works ---